Siege of Jalalabad (1928–1929): Ali Ahmad Khan's intervention

 He was negotiating with the rebels by 31 December at the latest, as confirmed by a contemporary The Irish Times report.
 The rebels maintained the siege while negotiations were underway.

 On 4 January 1929, the Shinwari signed a treaty with Ali Ahmad Khan and lifted the siege.
 The terms of the treaty were not disclosed.
 Fayz Muhammad wrote that Ali Ahmad Khan "managed to pacify the rebels, winning over the savage Shinwaris to the amir with cash and other gifts".
 Thus, after many jirgas, Ali Ahmad Khan had succeeded in putting a stop to the investment of Jalalabad and in pacifying the tribes.

 The gates of Jalalabad city were opened, and Ali Ahmad Khan entered the town accompanied by a few rebel maliks and followers, both Khugiani and Shinwari.
 He ordered lists of stores to be made out in the presence of these leaders, and guards were placed over them.
 Afghan regular soldiers were allowed to retain their arms, but all tribal levies were dismissed.
 It appears that a paper was signed by influential men of the Jalalabad area, such as the Naqib Sahib of Charbagh, the Chaknaur Mullah, and the Hadda Mulla, declaring Amanullah to be a kafir and Ali Ahmad Khan to be king.
-The ceremony of tying a pagri around the head of Ali Ahmad Khan was actually carried out.
-At the same time, the tribes were suspicious of his intentions and did not altogether trust him.
-At no time was it clear whether he was working to restore order on Amanullah’s behalf, or whether he was scheming to obtain power for himself in the Eastern Province.
+The ceremony of tying a pagri around the head of Ali Ahmad Khan was carried out.
+At the same time, the tribes were suspicious of his intentions and did not trust him.
+At no time was it clear whether he was working to restore order on Amanullah's behalf, or whether he was scheming to obtain power for himself in the Eastern Province.

-A significant indication that he was playing a double game is to be found in the fact that Haji Mohammed Akbar, the official in charge of the Frontier Tribes Department of the Afghan Foreign Office, who had taken part in the negotiations between Ali Ahmad Khan and the Shinwaris, left Jalalabad for Peshawar, expressing his dissatisfaction with the manner in which Ali Ahmad Khan conducted the negotiations, and desiring to dissociate himself from any responsibility regarding his actions.
+An indication that he was playing political games is the fact that Haji Mohammed Akbar, the official in charge of the Frontier Tribes Department of the Afghan Foreign Office, who had taken part in the negotiations between Ali Ahmad Khan and the Shinwaris, left Jalalabad for Peshawar, expressing his dissatisfaction with the manner in which Ali Ahmad Khan conducted the negotiations, and desiring to dissociate himself from any responsibility regarding his actions.
 He subsequently joined Amanullah in Kandahar.